busstoptaktik/geodesy/ruminations/000-rumination.md

 ... and, although only sparsely touched upon above:

-- **Operator pipelines are awesome:** Perhaps not a surprising stance, since I invented the concept and implemented it in PROJ five years ago, through the [Plumbing for Pipelines](https://github.com/OSGeo/PROJ/pull/453) pull request.
+- **Operator pipelines are awesome:** Perhaps not a surprising stance, since I invented the concept and implemented it in PROJ in 2016, through the [Plumbing for Pipelines](https://github.com/OSGeo/PROJ/pull/453) pull request.

 While operator pipelines superficically look like the ISO-19100 series concept of *concatenated operations*, they are more general and as we pointed out in `[Knudsen et al, 2019]`, also very powerful as a system of bricks and mortar for the construction of new conceptual buildings.
 Use more pipelines!